microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/README.md

 ## Prerequisites
 - One Azure Subscription per group.
 One person must be the owner and the others the contributors.
-- A tool to interact with Azure SQL and a Synapse Dedicated Pool.
+- Tool(s) to interact with Azure SQL and a Synapse Dedicated Pool.
 Plenty of options here.
 - Power BI Desktop

 ## Repository Contents (Optional)